slackapi/bolt-js/docs/_future/getting_started_future.md

    Trigger Name: Sample Trigger
    URL: https://slack.com/shortcuts/[ID]/[Some ID]
 ```
-The provided URL will be what you use to run your Trigger.
-Copy this URL and save it somewhere; you'll need it for later.
+Copy this URL and paste it in your selected workspace as a message in a public channel.
+We'll be using the trigger to kick off our workflow later.

 ---
 ### Run your app {#run-your-app}

-Now that your app and Trigger are successfully created, let's try running it!

-Run `slack run` to start up the app.
+Now that your app and trigger are successfully created, you can run `slack run` to start up the app.
 Executing `slack run` starts a local development server, syncing changes to your workspace's development version of your app.

 You'll be prompted to select a workspace to install the app to&mdash;select the development instance of your workspace (you'll know it's the development version because the name has the string `(dev)` appended).

 > 💡 If you don't see the workspace you'd like to use in the list, you can `CTRL + C` out of the `slack run` command and run `slack auth login`.
 This will allow you to authenticate in your desired workspace to have it show up in the list for `slack run`.

-Once the app is successfully run, you'll see output in your Terminal to indicate it's running, similar to what you would see with any other Bolt for JavaScript app.
+You'll see output in your Terminal to indicate it's running, similar to what you would see with any other Bolt for JavaScript app.
 You can search for the `⚡️ Bolt app is running! ⚡️` message to make sure that your app has successfully started up.

 ### Trigger your app's workflow {#trigger-workflow}

-With your app running, access your workspace and paste the URL from the Trigger you created in the previous step into a message in a public channel.
+With your app running, access your workspace and navigate to the message you sent containing the link trigger URL in [this previous step](/bolt-js/future/getting-started#setup-trigger).

-> 💡 App Triggers are automatically saved as a channel bookmark under "Workflows" for easy access.
+> 💡 App triggers are automatically saved as a channel bookmark under "Workflows" for easy access.

-Send the message and click the "Run" button that appears.
+Click the "Run" button that appears on the message.
 A modal will appear prompting you to enter information to greet someone in your Slack workspace.
 Fill out the requested information.

 ![Hello World modal](../assets/hello-world-modal.png "Hello World modal")